Making Tax Digital jargon buster

 Digital tax account (DTA)

-A digital tax account (DTA) refers to an online account with HMRC through which you will submit your taxes.
-This includes both Business Tax Accounts and Personal Tax Accounts.
+A digital tax account (DTA) is your online HMRC account where you view and manage your taxes.
+This includes both Business Tax Accounts (for VAT and other business taxes) and Personal Tax Accounts (for Income Tax and Self Assessment).

 Domestic reverse charge

-The VAT domestic reverse charge procedure is an anti-fraud measure designed to combat complex fraud assaults on the UK VAT system.
+VAT domestic reverse charge procedure is an anti-fraud measure designed to combat complex fraud in the UK VAT system, particularly in the construction industry.

 Flat Rate VAT Scheme